The Benefits of Olive Leaves and Oil for Skin, the Ancient Skin Care Secret of the Greeks

 Disclaimer: The information contained on this site is general in nature and for informational purposes.
 It is not meant to substitute for the advice provided by your own physician or other medical professional.
 None of the statements on this site are a recommendation as to how to treat any particular disease or health-related condition.
 If you suspect you have a disease or health-related condition of any kind, you should contact your health care professional immediately.
 Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
 Cosmetic products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent disease. read less

 Did you know that olive oil used to be called “liquid gold” by ancient Greek poet Homer?
 In fact, this moisturizing and antioxidant-rich oil was a common skin care ingredient used by the Greeks, Egyptians, and Romans.
-Today, we’ve rediscovered the benefits of olive leaves and olive oil in skin care, and we take advantage of this nutritious ingredient in five of our products (listed below).
+We always trust our ancestors’ remedies and have rediscovered the benefits of olive leaves and olive oil by taking advantage of this ingredient in many of our products.

 The hardy, age-old olive tree produces fruit and leaves with skin-care benefits.